 It was constantly monitored by a staff member and matches, lighters or other small flames were highly prohibited (which however were incredibly allowed in other areas of the airship).

-In reality, the question of pressurization that I have just illustrated was more a matter for the press offices than a real effective security measure: the smoking room was located on deck B at the back of the aircraft and in a position in which infiltrations placed in any case all sorts of risks from fires and flames that would have ignited the whole of Hindenburg instantly.
+In reality, the issue of pressurization that I have just illustrated to you was more a matter for the press offices than a real effective safety measure: the smoking room was located on deck B at the bottom of the aircraft and in a position in which infiltrations would in any case pose all sorts of risks for fires and blazes that would have set the whole of Hindenburg on fire instantly.

 Why take the risk?
-Well, considering the time, the smoking room was by far the busiest in the airship.
+Well, considering the time, the smoking room was by far the busiest on the airship.
 Everyone smoked.
-And then in the smoking room there was also the Bar: a must :)
+And then in the smoking room there was also the Bar: indispensable :)